emissao/emissao/README.md

 - I studied english for many years in school and courses, but i trully learned when i watched 'Friends' and 'How I met your mother' in english without subtitles;
 - My family is full of musicians.
 Listen to good music and playing its kind a 'family stuff' when we meet up;
 - love travel abroad;
-- One of my dreams is travel to italy, beacause my grandmother's family is italian and i want to connect with those roots;
+- One of my dreams is travel to Italy, beacause my grandmother's family is italian and i want to connect with those roots;
 - Really like to help people;
 - Really like teaching;